 - Fully autonomous receiver available in 69 kHz

 - External communication is via a serial cable instead of Bluetooth

-- Internal, replaceable battery provides power for approximately 10 months for 69 kHz option and 6 months for 180 kHz option - includes battery life indicator
+- Internal, replaceable battery provides power for approximately 10 months - includes battery life indicator

 - Can be powered externally for extended field deployment (years)